lmc2179/lmc2179.github.io/drafts/aa_tests.md

 establishes a baseline

 gives a preview of how they like to see result - do your tools support it?

+show that you can't reject H0/that you measure a result which is at most ...

 # Turn those confirmations into automatic checks